Causal Data Fusion for Panel Data without a Pre-Intervention Period: Problem Description

 By consistency, $\psi_0$ can be written as $\psi_0=\frac{1}{S}\sum_{s=1}^S \E[Y_{1,s}-Y_{1,s}^{(0)}]$.
 Hence, the challenge in evaluating the causal effect lies in assessing the potential outcome mean of the target unit under control.
 Similar settings have been considered in the literature on causal inference within the difference-in-differences framework, the synthetic control framework, and their variations \citep{arkhangelsky2024causal}.
 However, in those approaches it is assumed that the target unit is also observed before the implementation of the treatment, which is not the case in our setting.
 Therefore, those approaches cannot be directly applied here.

-In our setting of interest, we also have access to data from a secondary domain for the same units.
+In our setting, we also have access to data from a secondary domain for the same units.
 We refer to the primary domain, in which we aim to evaluate the causal parameter, as the \emph{target domain}, and to the secondary domain as the \emph{reference domain}.
+In our application, the target domain consists of the COVID-19 vaccination rates of the Hispanic sub-population in Massachusetts cities, while the reference domain is the vaccination rates of the Black sub-population in those same cities.
 In the reference domain, units are observed over $T$ time periods.
 We denote the observed covariates of the units in this domain by $Z_i\in\mathbb{R}^{d_r}$, $1\le i\le J+1$.
 Note that the covariates observed in the target and reference domains need not be the same, and $d_r$ is not necessarily equal to $d_t$.
 We also observe an outcome variable $F_{i,t}\in\mathbb{R}$ for $1\le i\le J+1$ and $1\le t\le T$ in the reference domain.

 Our goal is to formalize conditions regarding the relevance of the outcome variables $F_{i,t}$ in the reference domain and $Y_{i,s}$ in the target domain, under which the observations in the reference domain can be leveraged to evaluate the causal parameter of interest in the target domain.
 To this end, we propose two data-fusion approaches, termed equi-confounding data fusion and synthetic control data fusion, which are described in Sections~\ref{sec:eqcon} and \ref{sec:sc}, respectively.